 See ya later bread and hello sweet potatoes.
 This Sweet Potato Egg in a Hole uses spiralized sweet potatoes as a nest to hold your eggs, making breakfast gluten free, paleo, nutritious, and fun!

-Her idea really got me thinking as to easy replacements of bread and other foods that can be easily swapped for healthier alternatives.
+This idea really got me thinking of easy replacements of bread and other foods that can be easily swapped for healthier alternatives.
 I had some extra spiralized sweet potatoes in the fridge just waiting to be used.
 I was sautéing some up for breakfast one morning and boom the idea just popped into my head.
 Why not make a rendition of eggs in a hole and use these sweet potatoes instead.

 These sweet potato egg in a hole also save well.
 I made two and then saved one for the next morning.
 Just heat up a sauté pan, add some oil, and throw it in there till it warms through.
 Makes for a perfect quick breakfast.